Physical Address

 Another Uchida work from this period, the minor comedy-drama The Master Spearman (Sake to onna to yari, 1960),13 isn’t based on a play, but it, too, is about a performance.
 When, because of court intrigue, the master of a samurai named Kurando is forced to commit seppuku, Kurando himself is put under extreme pressure by his clan to follow suit.
 There follows a hilarious scene in which the samurai attempts to carry out his ritual suicide as an outdoor sporting event, complete with vendors selling “Kurando dumplings” to the bloodthirsty crowd.
 The ironic and comic climax of this scene illustrates, as effectively as would Kobayashi Masaki’s much more somber film Harakiri (Seppuku, 1962), released two years later, the irrationality and emptiness of the samurai code.

-In the years 1961 to 1965, Uchida completed only three projects: the gigantic five-part Miyamoto Musashi saga (1961-1965), which was perhaps his most commercially successful and definitely, at nine-and-a-half hours, his longest work; his weirdest film, The Mad Fox (Koiya koi nasuna koi, 1962); and his most acclaimed movie ever, the epic noir melodrama, A Fugitive from the Past (Kiga kaikyo [literally, “Straits of Hunger”], 1965).
+In the years 1961 to 1965, Uchida completed only three projects, but these were as challenging as ten projects: the gigantic five-part Miyamoto Musashi saga (1961-1965), which was perhaps his most commercially successful and definitely, at nine-and-a-half hours, his longest work; his weirdest film, The Mad Fox (Koiya koi nasuna koi, 1962); and his most acclaimed movie ever, the epic noir melodrama, A Fugitive from the Past (Kiga kaikyo [literally, “Straits of Hunger”], 1965).
 Along with Earth, A Bloody Spear at Mount Fuji and, perhaps, Police Officer, those three works are the ones upon which his reputation in the West – to the extent he can even be said to have one – rests.

 Certainly The Mad Fox was a very personal project for Uchida.
 An adaptation of an early 18th Century play, the film seems to be an homage to theatricality itself.
 Bunraku, Kabuki, Noh and avant-garde stage styles are freely mashed together in this demented piece of folklore about a female fox who falls in love with a human and bears his child.
 (The English-language title, by the way, is all wrong, because it’s the human hero who’s insane, not the fox.)
 This movie takes Uchida’s “mannerist” or perhaps “Expressionist” style as far as it would ever go, into the realm of the surreal.
 (If the great Spanish filmmaker Buñuel had seen this film, I think he would have loved it.)
 But at heart, despite its playfulness, the movie is a tragedy of evil triumphant, and of irreparable trauma and loss.16